 Network Engineering

 Internet speed is generally measured in megabits per second (Mbps), which measures the amount of data that can be transmitted over an internet connection per second.
 The higher the Mbps, the faster the internet speed.
-Typically, traditional broadband internet offers speeds up to 50 megabits per second, while fiber can deliver up to 1 Gbps.
+Typically, traditional broadband internet offers download speeds of 100-1000 Mbps, while fiber can deliver symmetrical speeds of 1 Gigabit per second (Gbps) or more depending on your plan with your Internet Service Provider (ISP).

 For example: